๐Ÿ’€Anatomy and Physiology I

 Organ System Level

-• Eleven major organ systems (integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, reproductive) divide the body's work
+• Eleven major organ systems divide the body's work: integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive.

-• Each system has a primary function but cannot operate in isolation—the respiratory system exchanges gases, but needs the cardiovascular system to transport them
+• Each system has a primary function but cannot operate in isolation.
+The respiratory system exchanges gases, but it needs the cardiovascular system to transport those gases to and from every cell in the body.

-• System interactions maintain homeostasis through feedback loops; the nervous and endocrine systems coordinate responses across all other systems
+• System interactions maintain homeostasis through feedback loops.
+The nervous and endocrine systems act as the main coordinators, sending signals that regulate all other systems.

 Organismal Level

-• The complete living entity represents full integration—all systems functioning together to support independent life
+• The complete living human represents full integration: all eleven systems functioning together to support independent life.

-• Health and disease are organismal-level concepts—a "healthy person" means all systems are coordinating effectively to maintain stable internal conditions
+• Health and disease are organismal-level concepts.
+A "healthy person" means all systems are coordinating effectively to maintain stable internal conditions.
+Disease in one system often cascades to affect others.

 Quick Reference Table